1996 California Proposition 218: Requirements for existing, new, or increased property-related fees and charges

-General Governmental Services Prohibition

-The fifth legal requirement is that no property-related fee or charge may be levied for general governmental services including, but not limited to, police, fire, ambulance or library services, where the general governmental service is available to the public at large in substantially the same manner as it is to property owners.
-The fifth requirement makes it more difficult for local agencies to lawfully impose property-related fees or charges for general governmental services.

-Tiered (Conservation) Water Rates and the 2015 Capistrano Decision
+Tiered (conservation) water rates and the 2015 Capistrano decision

 In 2015, a California appellate court in Capistrano Taxpayers Association, Inc. v.
 City of San Juan Capistrano, 235 Cal.
 App.
 4th 1493 (April 2015) unanimously construed Proposition 218 as prohibiting local governments from charging higher water rates on heavier water users (tiered or conservation water rates) without complying with the cost of service requirement under the measure.
 The Capistrano decision received widespread international coverage in the media because the decision came down during a severe drought in California.
 The Capistrano decision was also criticized by then California Governor Jerry Brown.

 Tiered water rates generally do not place a cap on the amount of water a parcel may use.
 Rather, tiered rates make the cost of using water more expensive as a price signal to encourage water conservation.
 This means that a parcel may generally use as much water as desired as long as the water customer pays the higher price.
 Thus, tiered rates also function as a revenue raising device (a tax) to the extent the rates exceed the cost of providing the service to the parcel.
 Property-related charges that exceed the cost of service were precisely the type of abuse by local governments that Proposition 218 was intended to no longer permit.

 However, the Capistrano decision did not hold that Proposition 218 invalidated all tiered water rates in California.
 The appellate court merely stated that "tiers must still correspond to the actual cost of providing service at a given level of usage.
 The water agency here did not try to calculate the cost of actually providing water at its various tier levels.
 It merely allocated all its costs among the price tier levels, based not on costs, but on predetermined usage budgets."